TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 *	[ssl-ciphers](../reference/configuration_parameters/ssl_ciphers.md)
 *	[ssl-require-authentication](../reference/configuration_parameters/ssl_require_auth.md)

-The following sections provide an example that demonstrates the configuration and startup of SnappyData members with SSL encryption.
+The following sections provide an example of P2P connections encryption that demonstrates the configuration and startup of SnappyData members with SSL encryption.

 #### Requirements